 The mission of the Technology Department is to provide quality, cost-effective services while advancing the use of technology in city government to increase excellence in operational efficiency and responsiveness.
 The Technology Department's mission is accomplished by providing professional and technical services in

-The GIS division is responsible for the administration and maintenance of the City’s geographic information systems and plays the lead role in the continued operation of the McCracken and Paducah GIS Consortium (MAP~GIS).
+Geographic Information Systems (GIS) The GIS division is responsible for the administration and maintenance of the City’s geographic information systems and plays the lead role in the continued operation of the McCracken and Paducah GIS Consortium (MAP~GIS).
 This division overseas all GIS software and hardware upgrades, new data acquisition, web publishing, mobile app development along with maintenance and updates to existing geospatial data.
-Support and training is provided for all City departments using GIS.
+Support and training are provided for all City departments using GIS.
 This division provides contractual GIS services to McCracken County, E911, and the Joint Sewer Agency.
 Technical assistance also is shared with Paducah Power and Paducah Water.

 Map-GIS is a consortium of members who have a common interest in bettering our technological efficiencies in order to better serve the public.
 Members include McCracken County, City of Paducah, Paducah McCracken Joint Sewer Agency, Paducah Power System, Paducah Water, and Paducah McCracken E-911.